Topics on this page:

 Tip 1: Stay calm

 - If you need to take a break during the negotiation to regain your emotional balance, take a break.
-Take the break before the situation heats up.
-Go to the bathroom, have a glass of water, or ask to make a quick private call and apologize.
+Apologize and ask to go to the bathroom, have a glass of water, or make a quick private call.
+Try to take the break before the situation heats up.

 Tip 2: Write a list of what you want and a separate list of what you would be willing to settle for